Airbus hints at compromise as governments fret over job cuts

 More than two thirds of the cuts are in France and Germany where Airbus sites are running 40% below pre-crisis levels.
 In a finely balanced presentation, Airbus announced plans to cut 5,000 posts in France, 5,100 in Germany, 900 in Spain, 1,700 in the UK, and 1,300 elsewhere by mid-2021.

 The total includes another 900 non-Covid cuts that Airbus says it already planned at its Premium AEROTEC unit, meaning a total of 6,000 posts are targeted in Germany by the scheme.
-CONCESSIONS
+Faury later said in an interview published by Les Echos newspaper on Wednesday no plant closure "was in the pipeline".